Taiwolawal/istio-project/README.md

 ![alt text](<png/kind VirtualService.png>)

 The screenshot above just show all traffic will go the v1 version.
 Lets run the app-01 folder to deploy the application and explore how the traffic is covered.
-To test, we we used a client inside kubernetes which also has a sidecar
+To test, we  used a client inside kubernetes which also has a sidecar

 ![alt text](<png/Pasted Graphic 7.png>)